Fiona Glascott: Career

-Theater
+Theatre

-On stage in London she has appeared in Mahler's Conversion (Aldwych Theatre, West End), Hitchcock Blonde (Royal Court and Lyric Theatre, West End), in the original production of Whipping It Up at the Bush Theatre and as Margery Pinchwife in The Country Wife (Haymarket, West End).
-Her theatre credits in Dublin include: A Life (Abbey Theatre/National Tour), The Spirit of Annie Ross at the Gate Theatre and as Nina in The Seagull at the Corn Exchange.
+On stage in London she has appeared in Mahler's Conversion (Aldwych Theatre, West End), Hitchcock Blonde (Royal Court and Lyric Theatre, West End), in the original production of Whipping It Up at the Bush Theatre, and as Margery Pinchwife in The Country Wife (Haymarket, West End).
+Her theatre credits in Dublin include: A Life (Abbey Theatre/National Tour), The Spirit of Annie Ross at the Gate Theatre, and as Nina in The Seagull at the Corn Exchange.

 Television

 Her television credits include Ballykissangel, Fair City, The Bill, Bachelors Walk, Foyle's War and Clone.
 In 2010, she was a guest star in the final two-part episode of ITV's hit drama A Touch of Frost, playing the troubled daughter of Frost's one-time corrupt colleague.
 In 2011, Glascott appeared in the recurring role of Diane on the BBC/Showtime sitcom Episodes.
 That same year, she appeared as a novice nun with a secret in the episode "A Sacred Trust" of the detective drama series Midsomer Murders.
+She co-starred as famed editor Judith Jones on the TV series Julia.

 Film

-On film, Glascott has appeared in This Is My Father, Crush Proof, Goldfish Memory, Omagh and The Duel.
+On film, Glascott has appeared in This Is My Father, Crush Proof, Goldfish Memory, Omagh, The Duel and Brooklyn.
 She appeared in the 2009 CBS television movie Miss Irena's Children.
 She also starred in Torstein Blixfjord's 2012 short film Bird in a Box, alongside Brian d'Arcy James.

 In 2018, Glascott joined the cast of the Harry Potter spin-off franchise Fantastic Beasts as a young Minerva McGonagall (a role originated by Maggie Smith) in the film Fantastic Beasts: The Crimes of Grindelwald, a role she would reprise in the 2022 sequel Fantastic Beasts: The Secrets of Dumbledore.
 Her role in the film series was controversial for some fans of the series, as her character had not been believed to have been born yet and was shown in the film teaching at Hogwarts.

 Personal life

-In 2014, Glascott married actor Tom Brooke.
+In 2014, Glascott married actor Tom Brooke, the son of actor Paul Brooke.
 They have one daughter.